Canon 5D Mark III vs Nikon D7200

-The Canon EOS 5D Mark III and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in March 2012 and March 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 24 MP.
+The Canon EOS 5D Mark III and the Nikon D7200 are two digital cameras that were announced, respectively, in March 2012 and March 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (D7200) sensor.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (17 percent) than the Canon 5D Mark III.
 Moreover, the D7200 is markedly lighter (19 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Nikon Lens Catalog (D7200).

 Concerning battery life, the 5D Mark III gets 950 shots out of its LP-E6 battery, while the D7200 can take 1110 images on a single charge of its EN-EL15 power pack.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.